 Professor of Surgical Oncology and Honorary Consultant Urological Surgeon

-As lead for Surgical Oncology within the Department of Surgery, Mr Stewart aims to leverage the strengths of academic surgical oncology (clinical surgery, trials and biosampling/translational research) to enhance the cure rate following surgical treatment of cancer.
-As a University Lecturer in Urological Surgery, Grant has a specific interest in optimising management of patients with initially localised renal cancer, an area of great need within the disease.
+As Professor Surgical Oncology, Professor Stewart aims to leverage the strengths of academic surgical oncology (clinical surgery, trials and biosampling/translational research) to enhance the cure rate following surgical treatment of cancer.
+He has a specific interest in optimising management of patients with initially localised renal cancer, an area of great need within the disease.

-Clinically, Mr Stewart undertakes a full range of treatments for renal cancer at Addenbrooke’s Hospital, from robotic partial nephrectomy for small renal cancers to multi-speciality surgery for locally advanced disease.
-In order to make practice changing developments in this area Mr Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
-To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of over 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
+Clinically, Professor Stewart undertakes a full range of treatments for renal cancer at Addenbrooke’s Hospital, from robotic partial nephrectomy for small renal cancers to multi-speciality surgery for locally advanced disease.
+In order to make practice changing developments in this area, Professor Stewart has developed a range of interlinked clinical trials and translational research, which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
+To deliver on the above goals, he coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of over 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
 His research is focused on the key clinical questions in initially localised RCC, namely: early detection/screening, early diagnosis approaches, optimal follow-up strategies, neoadjuvant and adjuvant therapies.

-Mr Stewart’s current research metrics are: over £52 million research grant/clinical trial income and over 140 peer reviewed publications.
+Professor Stewart’s current research metrics are: over £52 million research grant/clinical trial income and over 150 peer reviewed publications.